 - pepper jack or mozzarella cheese

-About tomatoes are in the oven for 20 minutes, slices onions, peppers, and zucchini.
+- While tomatoes are in the oven for 20 minutes, slice onions, peppers, and zucchini.
 Toss with 2 tablespoons olive oil, and 1 teaspoon salt.
 Spread on a baking sheet, and add to the oven.
 Bake until soft and tender, which should be about the same time as when the tomatoes are done.

 Recipe courtesy of Shannon Stebelko of Spicy Radish Cafe.